LSS Services Offered

 Accommodations can be made for the testing environment to be modified.
 Accommodations include those listed above, as well as using a computer.
 Visit the testing page for more information.

-All students who attend Pacific are required to have an academic advisor.
+All students who attend Pacific are required to have an Academic Advisor.
 Advisors are faculty members who help students stay on the right track to obtain their degree.
-LSS can help work with students who might have advising or academic concerns.
-You may also refer to the academic advising website.
+LSS can help students who have advising or academic concerns connect with their Faculty Advisor or the Academic Advising center.
+You may also refer to the academic advising website for more information.

 Many textbooks are available in audio book format.
 LSS can help students find out if their textbooks are available in audio book format through the Learning Ally website.
 LSS can provide a free membership to Learning Ally for qualified students.
 Also, often times textbooks and journal articles can be accessed in a read-aloud format via Pacific University's Library or the InterLibrary Loan system.